Nonadiabatic coupled-qubit Otto cycle with bidirectional operation and efficiency gains: Description of the system

 \section{Description of the system}

-The working substance model we propose to use to investigate these questions is the following: a system of 2 spin-1/2 particles interacting via an XY-type coupling, and subjected to an external classical field $\rm{h}(\rm{t})$ that evolves following some externally determined time-dependence.
+The working substance model we propose to use to investigate these questions is the following: a system of 2 spin-1/2 particles interacting via an XY-type coupling, and subjected to an external classical field $\rm{h}(\rm{t})\hat{z}$ whose amplitude follows some externally determined time-dependence.
 The source of this field acts as the work sink for this heat engine.
 The Hamiltonian is

-with $\hat{\sigma}_x^i$, $\hat{\sigma}_y^i$ and $\hat{\sigma}_z^i$ being the Pauli matrices associated to the $i_{\rm{th}}$ qubit. $\rm{J}_x$, $\rm{J}_y$ represent respectively the coupling strengths along the $x$ and $y$ directions \footnote{Note that, throughout this article, we use units such that $\hbar$, $k_B$ and the magnetic moment $\mu$ of each spin are all equal to 1}.
+with $\hat{\sigma}_{ix}$, $\hat{\sigma}_{iy}$ and $\hat{\sigma}_{iz}$ being the Pauli matrices associated to the $i_{\rm{th}}$ qubit. $\rm{J}_x$, $\rm{J}_y$ represent respectively the coupling strengths along the $x$ and $y$ directions \footnote{Note that, throughout this article, we use units such that $\hbar$, $k_B$ and the magnetic moment $\mu$ of each spin are all equal to 1}.
 As mentioned above, this choice is motivated by the fact that, unlike the isotropic Heisenberg-type interaction studied in \cite{deoliveira2020efficiency}, here $\hat{\rm{H}}(\rm{t})$ does not commute with itself at different times.